The Holy Family — Together

 Where did Mary and Joseph find him?

-After three days of searching, they found him "in the temple courts, sitting among the teachers, listening to them and asking them questions," with everyone who heard him "amazed at his understanding and his answers" (Luke 2:46-47).
+After three days of searching, they found him "in the temple, sitting among the teachers, listening to them and asking them questions," with everyone who heard him "amazed at his understanding and his answers" (Luke 2:46-47).

 What did Mary say to Jesus, and how did he respond?

-She asked, "Son, why have you treated us like this?
-Your father and I have been anxiously searching for you" (Luke 2:48), and he replied, "Why were you searching for me?
-Didn't you know I had to be in my Father's house?"
+She asked, "Son, why have you treated us so?
+Behold, your father and I have been looking for you anxiously" (Luke 2:48), and he replied, "How is it that you sought me?
+Did you not know that I must be in my Father's house?"
 (Luke 2:49) — an answer his parents, the text says plainly, did not understand.

 What happened after they found him?

-"Then he went down to Nazareth with them and was obedient to them.
-But his mother treasured all these things in her heart" (Luke 2:51), and Jesus "grew in wisdom and stature, and in favor with God and man" (Luke 2:52) — a return to quiet, ordinary family life after the single recorded exception to it.
+"And he went down with them and came to Nazareth, and was obedient to them; and his mother kept all these things in her heart" (Luke 2:51), and Jesus "increased in wisdom and in stature, and in favor with God and man" (Luke 2:52) — a return to quiet, ordinary family life after the single recorded exception to it.

 The Holy Family — Together